stevemussmann/admixturePipeline/README.md

     * [Outputs](#evaloutputs)

 # 1. admixturePipeline.py: <a name="admixturepipeline"></a>
-**New feature in AdmixPipe v3.0:** This module will now filter out individuals not present in your popmap file.
+**New feature in AdmixPipe v3.0+:** This module will now filter out individuals not present in your popmap file.
 For example, if you want to exclude an individual sample from your analysis, just leave it out of your popmap file and it will be removed from your vcf file before admixture is executed.

 ## Installation and Setup for admixturePipeline.py:<a name="admixinstall"></a>

-You can skip to 'Usage' if you are using the Docker container.
-Install the latest versions of Admixture, PLINK, and VCFtools manually.
+You can skip to '[Usage](#admixusage)' if you are using the Docker container.

+Otherwise, install the latest versions of Admixture, PLINK, and VCFtools manually.
 Each program should be added to your $PATH as the lowercase version of its name (i.e., 'plink', 'vcftools', 'admixture').
 Uou must also put the vcf-query script from the vcftools package in your $PATH.
 If you installed vcftools through the "sudo make install" method, then this should have already happened.

 ## Usage: <a name="admixusage"></a>